SFO: Learning PDE Operators via Spectral Filtering: Results

 \section{Results}

-The experimental results in Table~\ref{tab:results} compare SFO against seven SOTA operator-learning methods on six PDE benchmarks using the mean $L_2$ relative error (\%) (Eq.~\ref{eq:mean_l2_rel_err}).
-For Diffusion-Sorption, the absolute differences between methods are small (on the order of $10^{-3}$), so we report a scaled value $10 \times L_2(\%)$ to make them easier to read.
+The results in Table~\ref{tab:results} compare SFO against eight SOTA methods on six PDE benchmarks using the mean $L_2$ relative error (\%) \eqref{eq:mean_l2_rel_err}.
+For Diffusion-Sorption, the absolute differences between methods are small (on the order of $10^{-3}$), so we report a scaled value $10 \times L_2(\%)$ for readability.

-SFO achieves SOTA performance: it obtains error reductions relative to the best-performing baseline on each PDE, with improvements of $28.57\%$ on Allen-Cahn, $0.9\%$ on Diffusion-Sorption, $33.33\%$ on Diffusion-Reaction, $38.46\%$ on Cahn-Hilliard, $2.56\%$ on Shallow Water, and $18.81\%$ on Maxwell’s Equations.
+SFO achieves SOTA performance, obtaining error reductions relative to the best-performing baseline on each PDE: $28.57\%$ on Allen-Cahn, $0.9\%$ on Diffusion-Sorption, $33.33\%$ on Diffusion-Reaction, $38.46\%$ on Cahn-Hilliard, $2.56\%$ on Shallow Water, and $18.81\%$ on Maxwell.
 These results indicate that SFO combines strong accuracy with consistent generalization across diverse PDEs.
-Training times are reported in Appendix~\ref{app:runtime}, where SFO is comparable to FNO.
+Training times are reported in App.~\ref{app:runtime}, where SFO is among the fastest methods.
+In contrast, MNO performs competitively in 1D but degrades on higher-dimensional PDEs, likely due to flattening the spatial grid into a sequence, which weakens locality and harms generalization.

-Consistent with prior work~\cite{pdenneval}, Maxwell shows higher errors due to its high-dimensional wave dynamics.
-DeepONet and UNet also lag the strongest baselines~\cite{pdenneval}: UNet is not tailored to operator learning, and DeepONet’s branch--trunk factorization can struggle with structured spatiotemporal dynamics.
+\textbf{Largest gains on PDEs with LDS-structure kernels.} SFO achieves its largest improvements on Allen-Cahn, Diffusion-Reaction, and Cahn-Hilliard.
+While these PDEs are nonlinear, their local behavior can often be approximated by linear operators with LDS-structured kernels, making the linear theory informative in these settings (App.~\ref{sec:nonlinear_theory}).

 \textbf{Significance of Results.} To assess robustness, each experiment was repeated 10 times with different random seeds.
-For each PDE we report the sample mean and its 95\% confidence interval.
-These statistics are presented in Table \ref{tab:results}.
+For each PDE, we report the mean and 95\% confidence interval in Table~\ref{tab:results}.

-\textbf{Learned Hilbert coefficients.} To better understand the inductive bias of the USB underlying our truncation, we compute the Frobenius norm $\|\Theta_l\|_F$ for each mode $l$ in every STU layer and average across layers.
-Fig.~\ref{fig:hilbert_decay} shows that coefficients concentrate on low-index modes and decay with $l$, indicating SFO relies on few global modes and supporting a low-rank truncation $L$.
-Additional results across all PDEs are reported in App.~\ref{app:hilbert_coeffs}.
-While our formal guarantees apply to settings where the Green’s kernel admits an LDS structure (App.~\ref{app:theoretical_analysis}), Fig.~\ref{fig:hilbert_decay} suggests that a similar low-mode bias emerges empirically across diverse PDEs.
+\textbf{Learned Hilbert coefficients.} To better understand the inductive bias of the USB underlying the truncation, we compute the Frobenius norm $\|\Theta_l\|_F$ for each mode $l$ in every SFO layer and average across layers.
+Fig.~\ref{fig:hilbert_decay} shows that the coefficients magnitude decays with $l$, indicating SFO relies on a few modes, supporting the low-rank truncation $L$.
+Additional results in all PDEs are reported in App.~\ref{app:hilbert_coeffs}.
+Although our formal guarantees apply to settings where the kernel admits an LDS structure (App.~\ref{app:theoretical_analysis}), Fig.~\ref{fig:hilbert_decay} suggests that a similar low-mode bias emerges empirically in diverse PDEs.